GOProud

-GOProud was an American tax-exempt 527 organization supported by fiscally conservative gay men, lesbians, and their allies.
+GOProud was an American tax-exempt 527 organization supported by fiscally conservative gay men, lesbians, bisexuals, and their allies.
 GOProud advocated for "free markets, limited government, and a respect for individual rights" and worked at the federal and state levels to build strong coalitions of liberal conservative and libertarian activists, organizations and policy makers to advance their shared values and beliefs.

 GOProud was founded by Christopher R. Barron and Jimmy LaSalvia, two former Log Cabin Republican staffers who expressed dissatisfaction at that organization's generally centrist political positions.
 GOProud subsequently co-sponsored the Conservative Political Action Conference (CPAC) and added political commentator/author Ann Coulter, political commentator/strategist Margaret Hoover, Americans for Tax Reform President Grover Norquist, new media specialist Liz Mair, political analyst Lisa De Pasquale, and political communications consultant Chuck Muth.

 In June 2014, it was reported that GOProud had ceased operations and was shutting down as a political committee.
 After initial denials, the executive director later confirmed that they were "leaving GOProud behind" and that GOProud would be dissolved.